HCCI is the representative organisation for private home care providers in Ireland.

 Q. How many members does HCCI represent?

-HCCI currently has 21 member companies, representing an estimated 12,000 Home Carers, providing care to over 20,000 clients.
+HCCI currently has over 70 members and franchisees, representing an estimated 12,000 Home Carers, providing care to over 20,000 clients.

 Q. What are the aims of HCCI?

 To advocate for the highest standard of regulated home care service to be made available to all on a statutory basis enabling the elderly, or people with disabilities, to remain independent within their homes and communities.

 Q. What is the criteria for membership of HCCI?

 We only admit to membership companies who Garda vet, train, insure, manage and supervise their Home Carers.
 In other words, companies that provide an end to end managed care service, ensuring the highest standard of care for the client.

 Q. How are HCCI members different to the ‘agencies’ referred to in the media?

 The term ‘Agency’, as used by the media, is a catch-all phrase which covers every kind of concern operating in home care.
 Agency suggests a placement type service with no management of staff.
 HCCI members provide a managed service and the membership requirements outlined above distinguish our members from placement type services and online contracting agents.

 Q. Do all members of HCCI undertake HSE contracts?